Cabatuan Cemetery

 from the main gate leading to the chapel

-The whole Cemetery has designs and features from various elements like Classical, Baroque and Romanesque.
+The whole cemetery has designs and features from various elements like Classical, Baroque and Romanesque.
 The Heritage Conservation Society mentioned that this Cabatuan cemetery was “built on a rise and approached through a flight of stairs” similar to other cemeteries in Iloilo like that of San Joaquin, but the present cemetery lies on a flat surface along the road.

 Fence of gray stones and wrought iron